jiafulow/emtf-book/_sources/develop.md

 This section describes how to generate the patterns, how to train the NN, and how to include the updates into the HLS source code and the emulator code.
 It also describes how to make the rate and efficiency plots.

 Most of the tasks here are done with Python + Jupyter.
 A Conda environment is used to manage the Python packages.
 NumPy is used extensively.
 The ML framework of choice is TensorFlow.
+The tasks are executed by running the Jupyter notebooks.

 If you are not familiar with Jupyter, please look at: